 Day 6 — Mount Montasio, Italy/Soča Valley, Slovenia

 Travel to the Udine province of Italy for a hike along the base of craggy Mount Montasio.
 Meet local shepherds and sample some cheese, salami, and grappa—a tradition dating back to the 13th century.
 Continue to Slovenia’s Soča Valley and settle into our hotel.
-The valley was the setting for the fierce battles of WWI’s Isonzo Front, described in Ernest Hemingway’s A Farewell to Arms.
+The valley was the setting for the fierce battles of World War One’s Isonzo Front, described in Ernest Hemingway’s A Farewell to Arms.
 Trace this turbulent history at the Kobarid Museum.
 Then return to our hotel—also the countryside villa of Ana Ros, named World’s Best Female Chef in 2017.
 Meet Chef Ana and enjoy an unforgettable dinner in her restaurant tonight.
 (6 miles, 4-5 hours)